Hepatitis B lowdown

 Though highly contagious, Hepatitis B is preventable.
 There is a vaccine for Hepatitis B that is administered in three injections over a six-month period.
 Additional precautions include practicing safer sex and avoiding unsterile needles (for drugs and tattoos).
 It is strongly recommended that individuals who have had close personal contact with an infected individual be screened and vaccinated.

-Counseling and screening for Hepatitis B are available for Columbia students at Health Services at Columbia.
+If you are affiliated with a university, counseling and screening for Hepatitis B are likely available for students at your student health services.
 After counseling and antibody testing, a six-month immunization program can be undertaken.
-To make an appointment, call x4-2284 or click on Open Communicator.
-If you are not at Columbia, see your health care provider.
-For more information on Hepatitis B, call the Hepatitis Hotline of the American Liver Foundation at 1.800.GO.LIVER (465.4837).
+For more information, see your health care provider.
+For more information on Hepatitis B, check out the American Liver Foundation.

 With the appropriate care, your mother can hopefully lower her risk of developing liver problems and of transmitting HBV to others.